The role of geography in the complex diffusion of innovations: Results

-Turning to the geographical analysis, Figure \ref{fig:fig4}C compares the distance of influential peers, measured as the probability that Innovators and Early Adopters \cite{rogers2010diffusion} have social connections at distance $d$ \cite{liben2005geographic, lengyel2015geographies, scellato2010distance, onnela2011geographic, wang2009understanding} in the ABM versus in the empirical data.
-The finding stating that ties of Early Adopters and Innovators have longer distance in reality than in the ABM confirms that innovation spreads with high propensity to distant locations during the early phases of the life-cycle \cite{hagerstrand1968innovation}.
+0.1in Turning to the role of distance in diffusion over the life-cycle, Figure \ref{fig:fig4}B compares the distance of influential peers, measured as the probability that Innovators, Early Adopters, and Early Majority \cite{rogers2010diffusion} have social connections at distance $d$ \cite{liben2005geographic, lengyel2015geographies, scellato2010distance, onnela2011geographic, wang2009understanding} in the ABM(h=0.2,l=0.2) versus in the empirical data.